 A husky is a fun-loving companion which is always curious and eager to meet new people.
 They can be a good fit for families, and are likely to be a good choice for older children.
 As they are so powerful, however, they might not always be the best breed for smaller children or for frail adults.
 They get along with pretty much anyone and everyone – but crucially, you’re going to need to keep them on a bit of a leash.

 Along with the exercise demands, a Siberian husky is likely to give you a wonderful home life experience.
-They are deeply intelligent and thoughtful dogs.
+They are deeply intelligent and the siberian huskies colours make them beautiful dogs.
 However, even if you are looking for the goofiest, most lovable mutt around, it is always worth remembering that not all Siberian huskies are the same.

-If you are adopting a rescue Siberian husky, for example, you may find that they have underlying health problems or psychological demands.
-It is crucial that you treat each husky or dog according to their personality.
+If you are adopting a rescue, for example, you may find there to be siberian husky health problems or psychological demands.
+It is crucial that you treat each husky or dog according to its personality.
 Even the friendliest husky can have a bad day or two.

 Let’s look a bit closer at the average Siberian husky temperament, however, and see if we can get to the bottom of their appeal.
 That, at least, should be pretty obvious!